dhope-scottlogic/blog/_posts/2024-02-19-message_types_part2.md

 In part 1 I compared various message types including events, state transfer, commands and time series data.
 I discussed the key characteristics of each and when and where to use each type but I didn't go into depth on the data you might pack into those messages so that's what I am going to talk about here.

 The design of message payloads is an important topic that I don't think is given as much time and thought as it should be.
 In the relational database world a lot of thought is given to the schema design, to getting the right entities, the right level of normalisation and the correct relationships between tables.
-My experience is that we do a lot less of this in service to service messaging and so I'll try give this some attention including looking at some of the complications that occur and topics like granularity, normalisation and enrichment pipelines.
+My experience is that we do a lot less of this in service-to-service messaging and so I'll try give this some attention including looking at some of the complications that occur and topics like granularity, normalisation and enrichment pipelines.

 ## Granularity

-To understand what I mean by granularity consider the following diagram for a made up example of user services:
+To understand what I mean by granularity consider the following diagram for a made up example of 2 user related services for a music streaming app:
 <img class="none" style="max-width: 600px" alt="TODO" src="../dhope/assets/messagetypes_p2/granularity2.svg" />

-There's a core profile service and then another for storing more application specific preferences.
+There's a core profile service and then another for storing more domain specific preferences.
 The core profile service has a separate email change endpoint as this comes with extra logic around validation and security.
 Nonetheless the profile service puts out a single message including all profile data for convenience.
 Similarly for convenience, between the two services there is an aggregation component producing messages for consumers that have everything about the user.
-Think of it as a big like using Graph QL to get all your related user data in one go in a synchronous API.
+Think of it as a bit like using Graph QL to get all your related user data in one go in a synchronous API.

-e.g. we have the following 2 entities coming from the services:
+e.g. we have the following 2 entities coming from the respective services:
 <table>
   <tr>
     <td>